What is vulval cancer?

 - A biopsy where a small sample of tissue is removed from the affected area of your vulva.
 The tissue is then looked at under a microscope and can help to show if you have VIN or cancer of the vulva (vulval cancer).
 If you do have vulval cancer, the biopsy will show which type of vulval cancer you have.
 Results of a biopsy usually take around two weeks.

-- One or more of: a CT scan or MRI scan of the tummy (abdomen) and chest, a chest X-ray, blood tests, and sometimes other tests.
+- One or more of: a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan of the tummy (abdomen) and chest, a chest X-ray, blood tests, and sometimes other tests.

 This assessment is called 'staging' of the cancer.
 The aim of staging is to find out: